kokes/smda/README.md

 There are multiple ways you can run smda from source.
 You'll need `make` and either the [Go compiler](https://golang.org/) or [Docker](https://www.docker.com/).

 1. `make run` builds it on the fly and launches it.
 You can run `DEV=1 make run` if you want web assets (HTML, CSS, JS) served from disk - useful for frontend development.
 This requires the Go compiler.
+2. `make tests` runs tests
-2. `make build` runs tests and builds a static binary that you can then launch.
+3. `make build` builds a static binary that you can then launch.
 Again, the Go compiler is needed.
-3. `make build-docker` will build the binary from within Docker and result in a Docker image.
+4. `make build-docker` will build the binary from within Docker and result in a Docker image.
 The entrypoint is already set up, but you'll need to forward ports, e.g. by running `docker run --rm -it -p 8822:8822 kokes/smda`.

 ## Main ideas